Postcodes in the United Kingdom: Modern postcode system

+The original London post town covers only 40% of the administrative area of Greater London (created in 1965).
+60% of Greater London's area has postcodes in 13 other postcode areas and post towns (BR, CM, CR, DA, EN, HA, IG, KT, RM, SM, TN, TW, UB).

+Many existing postal districts were incorporated into the new national system so that postcodes in Toxteth (Liverpool 8) start with L8.
+The districts in both Manchester and Salford gained M postcodes, so Salford 7 became M7 and so on (and similarly in Brighton and Hove, both using the prefix BN).
+In other cases, the district numbers were replaced with unrelated numbers.
+In Glasgow, as a result of the transposition of the earlier compass point districts to "G" districts (C1 became G1, W1 became G11, N1 became G21, E1 became G31, S1 became G41, SW1 became G51, and so on) many of the available G districts have not been allocated (and to do so would disrupt the geographical consistency of the existing numbered districts).

 During 1971, occupants of addresses began to receive notification of their postcode.
 Asked in the House of Commons about the completion of the coding exercise, the Minister of State for Posts and Telecommunications (whose role superseded that of Postmaster General in 1969), Sir John Eden, stated that it was expected to be completed during 1972.
 The scheme was finalised in 1974 when Norwich was completely re-coded but the scheme tested in Croydon was sufficiently close to the final design for it to be retained, with CRO standardised as CR0 (district zero) thus removing the need to create a CR1 district.

 A quirk remained: the central Newport (Gwent) area was allocated NPT at a similar time to Croydon becoming CRO, and surrounding areas were (as today) allocated NP1–NP8.
 NPT lasted until the end of 1984 when it was recoded NP9.

 Girobank's GIR 0AA was the last UK postcode with a fully alphabetical outward code.
 That code no longer exists in the Royal Mail's PAF, but was taken over by the bank's current owners, Santander UK.

 Adaptation of earlier systems into national system

-When the national postcode system was introduced, many existing postal districts were incorporated into it, so that postcodes in Toxteth (Liverpool 8) start with L8.
-The districts in both Manchester and Salford gained M postcodes, so Salford 7 became M7 and so on (and similarly in Brighton and Hove, both using the prefix BN).
-The old coding lives on in a small number of street signs with (for example) "Salford 7" at the bottom.
-In other cases, the district numbers were replaced with unrelated numbers.
-In Glasgow, as a result of the transposition of the earlier compass point districts to "G" districts (C1 became G1, W1 became G11, N1 became G21, E1 became G31, S1 became G41, SW1 became G51, and so on) many of the available G districts have not been allocated (and to do so would disrupt the geographical consistency of the existing numbered districts).
 In London (as postally defined), postal districts created and mapped in 1917 remain unchanged today despite Greater London, created in April 1965, covering a much larger administrative area.
-The London post town covers 40% of Greater London and the remaining 60% of Greater London's area has postcodes referring to 13 other post towns.
+The London post town covers 40% of Greater London and the remaining.
 Additionally, there were too few postcodes available to meet the level of demand of addresses in districts in central London (particularly in the WC and EC areas), so these were subdivided further with the resulting districts numbered with a letter suffix following the number of the predecessor district, so as to retain the familiar codes.
 The PAF refers to these subdivisions as districts.